bitwuzla/bitwuzla/docs/cpp/api.rst

 ^^^^^^^^^^^^^^^

 | An example for how to set and get options.
+| The SMT-LIB input for this example can be found at `examples/smt2/options.smt2 <https://github.com/bitwuzla/bitwuzla/tree/main/examples/smt2/options.smt2>`_.
 | The source code for this example can be found at `examples/cpp/options.cpp <https://github.com/bitwuzla/bitwuzla/tree/main/examples/cpp/options.cpp>`_.

 .. tabbed-examples::
   ../../examples/cpp/options.cpp
   ../../examples/c/options.c
   ../../examples/python/options.py
+  ../../examples/smt2/options.smt2

 Incremental Example with push and pop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^